 Frequently Asked Questions

-Our services are best suited for entrepreneurs, business owners and executives who prefer to delegate their daily project duties to a skilled project manager who serves as the daily driver and single point of contact accountable for achieving project goals.
-This generally involves projects requiring frequent communication and tight coordination between multiple people including and not limited to content, design, development and other 3rd parties.
+Services are best suited for executives, managers, founders, entrepreneurs, and business owners who prefer to delegate their daily project oversight to a skilled project manager who serves as the daily driver and single point of contact accountable for achieving project goals.
+This generally involves projects requiring frequent communication and tight coordination between multiple parties both internal and external.

-Step #3: Once your roadmap is complete with line-item requirements, roles, scope, list of deliverables, acceptance criteria, and estimated budget, development can begin.
-If you have a team, we’ll embed into your existing environment.
+Once your Roadmap is complete with line-item deliverables, scope, roles, acceptance criteria, and estimated budget, development can begin.
+If you have an existing team we can embed into your current environment.
 If you need us to assemble a team for you, we’ll onboard the talent and skills to execute.
 Only after you approve your final Roadmap, will work begin.

-Every project is unique with variables that influence timelines.
-Milestones are agreed-upon each week with defined commitments.
-Timelines become clearer once your V-PL sees how fast your project team is accelerating on a daily and weekly basis.
-When weekly goals are clear, when decision-velocity remains high, when interruptions are few, your project will be completed sooner.
-If there are multiple stakeholders involved in the decision process, timelines will be impacted.
+Each project is unique with variables that influence timelines.
+Milestones are agreed-upon each week with pre-defined commitments.
+Timelines become clearer once your Project Lead (PL) sees how fast the development team is accelerating.
+When weekly goals are clear, when decision-velocity remains high, when interruptions are kept to a minimum, projects are completed sooner.
+If multiple stakeholders are involved in the decision process, timelines can be impacted.
 Additionally, successful completion occurs sooner when teams are wholly focused on your project alone.
-This insures optimum sustained focus and attention over the course of the project.
+This insures sustained focus and attention over the course of the project.

-Once we’ve mapped-out your project in writing, we’ll compile a fully transparent, end-to-end estimate that covers the entire scope of work.
+Once we’ve mapped your project in writing, we’ll compile a fully transparent, end-to-end estimate that covers the entire scope of work.
 Only after you approve the final estimate will development begin.

-Your V-PL reports to you.
-They meet with you weekly to assess progress, review priorities, make adjustments, and refine tasks in close coordination with your development team and/or 3rd party vendors.
+Your Project Lead reports to you.
+They meet with you weekly to review progress, gather feedback, adjust priorities, and define each task in daily coordination with your development team and/or 3rd party vendors.
 They serve as your single, designated point of contact.
-They are the glue that keeps the boat intact and the navigator that keeps everyone rowing in the same direction with agreed-upon commitments and timelines, accelerating progress while ensuring accuracy and quality throughout.
+They are the glue that keeps everyone rowing in the same direction with agreed-upon commitments and timelines, accelerating progress while ensuring accuracy and quality throughout.

-Yes, your V-PL is capable of managing multiple projects simultaneously, however, because V-PLs operate on a fractional basis, rates are quoted based on the unique demands of each project and the skills and experience required.
+Yes, your Project Lead is capable of managing multiple projects simultaneously, however, because we operate on a fractional basis, weekly rates are quoted based on the unique demands of each project.

 We’ve found a fixed-scope approach generally falls short of expectations, disappointing both stakeholders and development teams.
-During development, needs and priorities often change mid-stream as business dynamics evolve and the environment shifts.
-Inevitably, deadlines become moving targets, teams enter “hair-on-fire mode” and the risk of project fatigue sets-in.
+Needs and priorities often change mid-stream as business dynamics evolve and the environment shifts.
+Inevitably, deadlines become moving targets, teams enter “hair-on-fire” mode and project fatigue sets-in.
 Too often, the result is disruption, turnover, and loss of momentum while projects are re-defined and re-quoted.
-We decided to remove this constraint in favor of a more flexible and friction-less model that allows for rapid adaptation at any point during development, an approach that embraces changing requirements, even late in development.
-This allows stakeholders maximum flexibility to pivot on the fly as knowledge is gained from real world events.
-Ultimately, projects are delivered sooner with greater accuracy, reflecting actual business needs and market conditions at the time of delivery.
+We decided to remove this constraint in favor of a more flexible model that allows for friction-less collaboration and rapid adaptation at any point during the project, an approach that embraces changing requirements, even late in development.
+This allows organizations to immediately adapt and adjust course as real-world events unfold.
+Ultimately, projects are delivered sooner with greater accuracy, more closely reflecting marketplace conditions at the time of delivery.

 Life happens.
-No project is immune and there are always bumps along the way.
+No project is immune and there are always barriers along the way.
 A little preparation, however, goes a long way.
-We maintain a pool of creative and technical talent that can often jump-in on a moment’s notice.
-Sometimes, however, a new team member is required to complete the project.
-This generally takes less than a week depending on availability and role requirements.
+We maintain an ever-growing pool of creative and technical talent that can often jump-in on a moment’s notice.
+Sometimes, however, a new project member is required.
+This generally takes a 1-3 days depending on availability and role requirements.

-We transfer your completed assets to you, at which point, you are free to take-over complete control of your project’s ongoing evolution.
-Or, we can help you manage your new assets under one of our Managed Services programs.
+We transfer your completed assets to you, at which point, you are free to take-over complete control of your project’s ongoing development needs.
+Or, we can help you manage your new assets under a basic Managed Services agreement.
 That way, you can continue focusing elsewhere.